URL cleaner comparison

 Not “which one is perfect?”, but: what fits your workflow?

-Local-first: SafeShare cleans links in your browser — no uploads.
+Local-first: SafeShare cleans links in your browser—no uploads.

-What matters in practice
+What matters in real life

 Processing